 Best things to do in Düsseldorf

 Pay a visit to the traditional beer halls in the Altstadt (Old Town) and sample the local version of the highly celebrated Altbier.
 Unlike most German beers, this brown ale is served in short 6oz glasses.
-Fear not though, the second you finish one, you’ll automatically be served another by the attentive Köbes (waiters).
+Fear not, though – the second you finish one, you’ll automatically be served another by the attentive Köbes (waiters).
 It’s a smooth, malty brew that you’ll find surprisingly easy to drink a few of in no time.
-Of the many beerhalls located in the Old Town, Zum Uerige is a favourite for many and has been brewing its Altbier onsite since the 1860s.
-If you’re looking for something a little stronger, look for the word ‘Sticke’ which means ‘secret’.
-This maltier version of traditional Altbier is available seasonally (Autumn and around Lent) and usually isn’t listed on the standard menu.
+Of the many beer halls located in the Old Town, Zum Uerige is a favourite for many and has been brewing its Altbier in situ since the 1860s.
+If you’re looking for something a little stronger, look for the word Sticke, which means ‘secret’.
+This maltier version of traditional Altbier is available seasonally (autumn and around Lent) and usually isn’t listed on the standard menu.

-Hop aboard a sightseeing cruise of the Rhine for one of the best perspectives of Düsseldorf.
-Sure, it’s a bit touristy, but there’s no better way to see the city – especially the cool postmodern architecture of the MediaHafen—than from the water.
+Hop aboard a sightseeing cruise of the Rhine for one of the best views over Düsseldorf.
+Sure, it’s a bit touristy, but there’s no better way to see the city – especially the cool, post-modern architecture of the MedienHafen – than from the water.
 Bonus: most cruises include free, unlimited booze.
-Tours range from 45-minute panoramic tours of the city to longer afternoon and dinner cruises; there are also day trips to nearby Kaiserswerth, Duisburg and Cologne (which operate seasonally).
+Tours range from 45-minute panoramic tours of the city to longer afternoon and dinner cruises; there are also day trips to nearby Kaiserswerth, Duisburg and Cologne (which run seasonally).
 The two main cruise companies are Weisse Flotte and KD and all boats leave from the Burgplatz pier on the Rhine Embankment, close to the Aldstadt.
 If it’s warm enough, you’ll want a seat on the top deck for the best views – get there early and line up to snag one.

-Head to the atmospheric Et Kabüffke bar and order an ice-cold shot of famed local liquor Killepitsch.
-Similar to Jagermeister but with a ruby-red colour and sweeter, spicier taste it’s an acquired taste.
-Don’t worry if it’s not to yours though; this dimly-lit bar in Altstadt is still well worth hanging around for another drink or two.
-Go elbow to elbow with the locals at the long curved bar or head up the narrow spiral staircase to the intimate upper level, which is perfect for people watching the crowds down below.
-Those that know order through the tiny square window from outside and sip their Killepitsch stood at an alfresco table.
-If you like the taste of this Düsseldorf specialty, you can buy a bottle or two from the Haus zum Helm store next door.
+Head to the atmospheric Et Kabüffke bar and order an ice-cold shot of famed local liqueur Killepitsch.
+Similar to Jagermeister but with a ruby-red colour and sweeter, spicier flavour, it’s an acquired taste.
+Don’t worry if it’s not to yours, though – this dimly-lit bar in Altstadt is still well worth visiting for a drink or two.
+Go elbow to elbow with the locals at the long curved bar or head up the narrow spiral staircase to the intimate upper level, which is perfect for watching the crowds down below.
+The in-the-know order through the tiny square window outside and sip their Killepitsch at an alfresco table.
+If you like the taste of this Düsseldorf speciality, you can buy a bottle or two from the Haus zum Helm store next door.

-Late-afternoon kaffee und kuchen (coffee and cake) is sort of the German version of British afternoon tea.
-Around 4 or 5 p.m. on weekdays, cafes all around the city fill up for the time-honored tradition of a leisurely cup of coffee with a slice of cake.
-One of the best spots to indulge is Café Hüftgold, in the bohemian hood of Flingern.
-In this airy, modern space, you can choose from eight to 10 cakes baked fresh each morning—look for fruity versions in summer, and spiced versions in the colder months.
+Late-afternoon Kaffee und Kuchen (coffee and cake) is the German version of British afternoon tea.
+Around 4pm or 5pm on weekdays, cafés all over the city fill up for the time-honoured tradition of a leisurely cup of coffee with a slice of cake.
+One of the very best spots is Café Hüftgold in the bohemian neighbourhood of Flingern.
+In this modern, bright and airy space, you can choose from eight to 10 cakes baked fresh each morning (look out for fruity versions in summer, and spiced versions in the colder months).
 The café also makes cakes without milk and/or flour – perfect for those with dietary restrictions.

-Locals and tourists alike flock to this foodie paradise, occupying an entire square just south of the Old Town.
-Beneath a glass canopy, vendors hawk local produce, meats and cheeses, freshly baked goods and more types of potato than you ever knew existed.
-You can also chow down on all kinds of international fare such as currywurst, daal or crepes.
-The market is a great place to pick up gourmet souvenirs, like dried beans from Inka & Mehl, spices from Kräuterhexe and coffee (roasted onsite) from KaffeeReich.
+Locals and tourists alike flock to this foodie paradise, which occupies an entire square just south of the Old Town.
+Beneath a glass canopy, vendors hawk local produce, meats and cheese, freshly baked goods and more types of potato than you ever knew existed.
+You can also chow down on all kinds of international specialities including currywurst, daal and crêpes.
+The market is a great place to pick up gourmet souvenirs, like dried beans from Inka & Mehl, spices from Kräuterhexe and coffee (roasted on site) from KaffeeReich.
 Oh, and that queue you see at the Fischhaus Obst stall is for its stellar fish soup – be sure to join the line.

 This subterranean exhibition space is located beneath the Rhine promenade.
 Enter via the KIT café glass pavilion and head down the flight of stairs to the spare concrete-walled gallery, whose unique V-shape and slanted floors are the result of its being nestled between two major road tunnels.
 The rotating exhibits feature young and emerging local artists, and are a mix of sculpture, painting, drawing, photography and video and art installations.
 It’s open Tuesday to Sunday, with free admission every second Sunday of the month; private tours in English are available by emailing in advance.
 The upstairs KIT café has an affordable international menu and regularly hosts live evening concerts.

-Jump on board the subway and check out the impressive interactive and digital public on display inside 6 U-Bahn stations.
-Local artists have contributed an awesome array of video, light and sound installations at Pempelforter Strasse, Schadowstrasse, Heinrich-Heine-Allee, Benrather Strasse, Graf-Adolf-Platz and Kirchplatz stations, all located along a two-mile stretch of the Wehrhahn Line.
-Our favourite is Thomas Sticker’s 3D animations of the stars and planets projected around the Benrather Strasse station, which gives the illusion that you’re onboard a spaceship looking out.
+Jump on the subway and check out the impressive interactive and digital artworks on display inside six U-Bahn stations.
+Local artists have contributed an awesome array of video, light and sound installations at Pempelforter Strasse, Schadowstrasse, Heinrich-Heine-Allee, Benrather Strasse, Graf-Adolf-Platz and Kirchplatz stations, all along a two-mile stretch of the Wehrhahn Line.
+Our favourite is Thomas Sticker’s 3D animations of the stars and planets projected around the Benrather Strasse station, which gives the illusion you’re on-board a spaceship.

-Cross over the Oberkasseler Bridge to the left side of the Rhine and check out the Julia Stoschek Collection, a lofty contemporary art space with a focus on video and multi-media and internet-based installations.
+Cross the Oberkasseler Bridge to the left side of the Rhine and check out the Julia Stoschek Collection, a lofty contemporary art space with a focus on video and multimedia and internet-based installations.
 Set in an early 20th-century former factory, the building itself is worth a visit, with a glass-walled rooftop and terrace offering incredible views of the river.
 Exhibitions change annually, and have included shows by such art-world luminaries as Trisha Donnelly and Turner Prize-winner Elizabeth Price.
 The collection is only open on Sundays.
-While you’re there, note the posh Oberkassel district, one of the wealthiest and most beautiful residential areas in the city.
-It was relatively spared from the WWII bombing that destroyed much of the rest of Düsseldorf, which means its gorgeous original Art Nouveau architecture is still intact, much of it concentrated around the Kaiser-Friedrich-Ring and Kaiser-Wilhelm-Ring.
+While you’re there, explore the upscale Oberkassel district, one of the wealthiest and most beautiful residential areas in the city.
+It was relatively spared from the Second World War bombing that destroyed much of the rest of Düsseldorf, which means its gorgeous original Art Nouveau architecture is still intact, much of it concentrated around the Kaiser-Friedrich-Ring and Kaiser-Wilhelm-Ring.

-At Squarebar, owner-bartender David Rippen incorporates lots of interesting, seasonal local herbs and produce to craft his unique libations.
-Look for the green-and-white-striped awning and the gold plaque that marks the entrance to this cozy, chill hideaway.
-When we say the bar is tiny, it’s no exaggeration: It measures slightly more than 300 square feet, with just a handful of stools and tables.
+At Squarebar, owner-bartender David Rippen incorporates lesser-known seasonal local herbs and produce to craft one-of-a-kind libations.
+Look for the green-and-white-striped awning and the gold plaque that marks the entrance to this cosy, chilled-out hideaway.
+When we say the bar is tiny, that’s no exaggeration: it measures slightly more than 300 square feet, with just a handful of stools and tables.
 So, yes, you’ll need get here early – it opens at 7pm – for a seat.
 There’s also a small outdoor terrace which fills up quickly on warm evenings.
 Every week, Rippen creates a special seasonal drink, and it’s always worth trying – like the recent Muse and Grace, with junmai sake, Noilly Prat, Italicus Rosolio liqueur, fresh grapefruit juice and peppermint cream.

-This is by far one of the coolest spaces in the city to see live music.
-Designed by architect Wilhelm Kreis in 1925, the building is easily spotted by its distinctive green dome; inside, the 2,000-seat concert hall, situated directly beneath the dome’s curving, mirror-clad ceiling, both looks and sounds spectacular.
+This is easily one of the best spaces in the city to see live music.
+Designed by architect Wilhelm Kreis in 1925, the building is hard to miss with its distinctive green dome; inside, the 2,000-seat concert hall, directly beneath the dome’s curving, mirror-clad ceiling, both looks and sounds spectacular.
 The Düsseldorf Symphony as well as the Youth Orchestra play regularly here; there are also guest concerts of classical, jazz and contemporary music.
-(If you can’t afford a ticket to the Tonhalle, once a month, international professional pianists play a concert at the Steinway & Sons store on Immermannstrasse 14-16; some performances are free, others are around 15 euro.)
+(If you can’t afford a ticket to the Tonhalle international professional pianists play a concert at the Steinway & Sons store on Immermannstrasse 14-16 once a month; some performances are free, others are around 15 euros.)

-Among its five permanent collections are the Kunstpalast’s picture gallery, featuring European paintings from the 15th to 20th centuries – including Peter Paul Rubens’ magnificent “Venus and Adonis”—and the modern gallery, with an impressive array of German Expressionist paintings.
+Among its five permanent collections are the Kunstpalast’s picture gallery, featuring European paintings from the 15th to 20th centuries – including Peter Paul Rubens’s magnificent ‘Venus and Adonis’ – and the modern gallery, with an impressive array of German Expressionist paintings.
 If you don’t think looking at glass would be all that interesting, this museum’s collection will change your mind.
 More than 3,000 pieces, dating from Roman times through the Middle Ages and Art Nouveau period and up to the present, is one of the most impressive in the world.
-If you work up an appetite, the KristallBar puts the museum in museum café: it’s dominated by a sprawling 50-foot-tall installation by the Swiss artist team Gerda Steiner and Jörg Lenzlinger depicting the nervous system of a plant, with real branches and roots connected by colorful plastic tubes and wires.
+If you work up an appetite, the KristallBar puts the museum in museum café: it’s dominated by a sprawling 50-foot-tall installation by Swiss artists Gerda Steiner and Jörg Lenzlinger depicting the nervous system of a plant, with real branches and roots connected by garish plastic tubes and wires.